cwilliams145/nmos-id-timing-model/README.md

-# [Work In Progress] AMWA NMOS Identity and Timing Specification
+# AMWA MS-04 NMOS Identity and Timing Specification [Work In Progress]

 This repository contains details of this AMWA Specification, with supporting documentation and examples